syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ---
-title: Working with Find and Replace | Syncfusion
+title: Working with Find and Replace  in File Formats DocIO | Syncfusion
 description: This section illustrates how to find a particular text and replace it with another text or part of the document
 platform: file-formats
 control: DocIO